Lip Piercing Scars

 Visit your piercer to see if they have any specific instructions for you as you care for your lip piercing.
 The mouth is perfect for bacteria to grow.
 It is crucial to cleanse the piercing often.
-Ways to help avoid a scar include the following:
+Ways that help to avoid a scar include the following:

 - Rinse the inside of your mouth frequently with a saltwater solution or alcohol-free mouthwash, especially after eating, drinking, or smoking.

-- Cleanse the outside of the jewelry with soap, preferably when you’re in the shower, so that you can easily remove the scab or crust will be easily removed without causing further injury.
+- Cleanse the outside of the jewelry with soap, preferably when you’re in the shower, so that the scab or crust can be easily removed without causing further injury.
 Clean your hands before and after washing the piercing.

 - After three months (so the piercing doesn’t close), you can remove the piercing and soak it in a saltwater solution for 10 minutes.
-Be sure to rinse before you put back in.
+Be sure to rinse the jewelry before you put it back in.

-The good news is, the lip piercing scar is small and appears as a dimple.
-This scar may very well heal near entirely, with no more than a pale dot that is only noticeable to you.
+The good news is that most lip piercing scars are small and appear as dimples.
+The scar could heal almost entirely with no more than a pale dot, which may only be noticeable to you.